Ditching Grocery Delivery Packaging for Reusable Bags

 How We Shop for Groceries is Changing

-In a 2015 report from Nielsen, the home delivery model that pairs with online grocery shopping was referred to as “The Return of the Milkman.”
+In a report from Neilsen, the home delivery model that pairs with online grocery shopping was referred to as “The Return of the Milkman.”
 In the report, Nielsen says, “One-quarter of global respondents are already ordering grocery products online for home delivery, and more than half (55%) are willing to use it in the future.
 The milkman is back, but this time he’s gone digital.”

 Fast-forward to today.
 According to a 2017 FMI-Nielsen report, online grocery spending is expected to continue growing throughout the 2016-2025 forecast period.
 Currently, online grocery shopping is sitting at 4.3 percent of the total U.S. food and beverage sales.
 That number is expected to grow to as much as a 20 percent share by the conclusion of that forecast period.
 In the event that these numbers are reached, that means the online grocery shopping market will result in $100 billion of annual consumer sales.
 Compare that to last year, when online grocery sales were about $20.5 billion.